Tax-Free Childcare for Scottish Parents: How It Works

 TFC vs Universal Credit childcare element

 If you are eligible for Universal Credit, you usually cannot have both.
-In most cases the UC childcare element (85% of costs, up to £1,071.09 per month for one child, £1,863.16 for two or more from April 2026) is more generous than the 20% TFC top-up.
-Lower-income working families should run both calculations carefully, including the cash-flow implications of UC's pay-and-reclaim model.
+In most cases the UC childcare element (85% of costs, up to £1,071.09 per month for one child, £1,836.16 for two or more from April 2026) is more generous than the 20% TFC top-up.
+Lower-income working families should run both calculations carefully, including the cash-flow implications of UC's pay-and-reclaim model — our Universal Credit childcare element guide walks through how the reimbursement cycle works.

 Who shouldn't bother